tomaspcosta/haskell-usecase-to-plantuml/README.md

 ## Technologies Used

-- **Haskell (GHC)**: For functional programming, data type definitions, and program logic. [cite: 1]
+- **Haskell (GHC)**: For functional programming, data type definitions, and program logic.
-- **PlantUML**: For rendering UML diagrams from the generated `.puml` files. [cite: 1]
+- **PlantUML**: For rendering UML diagrams from the generated `.puml` files.

 ## How it Works

 The program follows these steps:
-1.  **Define Data Structures**: Haskell data types are used to represent actors, use cases, packages (a system name), and relationships. [cite: 1]
+1.  **Define Data Structures**: Haskell data types are used to represent actors, use cases, packages (a system name), and relationships.
 2.  **Interactive Menu**: Users interact with the program through a console-based menu system to build the diagram specification.
-3.  **Insert Elements & Relationships**: Users can add actors, use cases, set a system name, and define relationships (e.g., associations, generalizations, includes, and extends). [cite: 4]
+3.  **Insert Elements & Relationships**: Users can add actors, use cases, set a system name, and define relationships (e.g., associations, generalizations, includes, and extends).
-4.  **Validate Input**: The program validates each relation specification, verifying if the use cases involved are already defined. [cite: 5] It also prevents duplicate elements and relationships.
+4.  **Validate Input**: The program validates each relation specification, verifying if the use cases involved are already defined.
+It also prevents duplicate elements and relationships.
-5.  **Generate PlantUML Code**: Users can generate `.puml` files containing the PlantUML syntax for the defined diagram. [cite: 2, 6]
+5.  **Generate PlantUML Code**: Users can generate `.puml` files containing the PlantUML syntax for the defined diagram.

 ## Features

 -   **Interactive Menu**: A user-friendly console menu system for defining the diagram specification.
--   **Data Definition**: Functions to specify actors, use cases, a system (package) name, and various relationships. [cite: 4]
+-   **Data Definition**: Functions to specify actors, use cases, a system (package) name, and various relationships.
 -   **Relationship Handling**: Supports associations, includes, extends, and generalizations for both actors and use cases.
--   **Validation**: Ensures that use cases involved in relationships are already defined before a relationship is added. [cite: 5] Prevents duplicate entries for elements and relationships.
+-   **Validation**: Ensures that use cases involved in relationships are already defined before a relationship is added.
+Prevents duplicate entries for elements and relationships.
--   **Diagram Export**: Generates `.puml` files for visualization with PlantUML. [cite: 6]
+-   **Diagram Export**: Generates `.puml` files for visualization with PlantUML.

 ## How to Run

 1.  **Install Haskell (GHC)**: Ensure that you have the Glasgow Haskell Compiler (GHC) and the Cabal or Stack build tools installed.
 If not, you can download them from [haskell.org/ghcup/](https://www.haskell.org/ghcup/).

 2.  **Obtain the Code**:
-    * Save the Haskell code into a file, for example, `Main.hs`. [cite: 3]
+    * Save the Haskell code into a file, for example, `Main.hs`.

 3.  **Compile the Program**:
     * Open your terminal or command prompt.